rikosintie/Discovery/Helper-scripts.md

 In addition, there is a script to convert mac addresses between different formats

 - Convert MAC address formats

+In the port-maps folder

+- data
+  - hostname-mac-address.txt - Output of show mac-address per port
+  - hostname-arp.txt - Output of show arp command
+- final
+  - hostname-ports.txt - Output of scripts for port mapping

 In the "Interface" folder